 He is a member of DBA International, the national Mortgage Bankers Association, the American Bankers Association, and the American, New York and District of Columbia Bar Associations.
 He is a Fellow of the American College of Consumer Financial Services Lawyers and a member of the Governing Committee of the Conference on Consumer Finance Law.

-Don is admitted to practice law in New Jersey, New York, and the District of Columbia, as well as in the United States Supreme Court, the United States Courts of Appeals for the District of Columbia and the Second, Third, Fourth, Sixth, Eighth, and Ninth Circuits, and in the United States District Courts for the District of Columbia, District of New Jersey, Western District of Pennsylvania, Southern and Eastern Districts of New York, District of Nebraska, Eastern and Western Districts of Wisconsin and Eastern District of Michigan.
+Don is admitted to practice law in New Jersey, New York, and the District of Columbia, as well as in the United States Supreme Court, the United States Courts of Appeals for the District of Columbia and the Second, Third, Fourth, Sixth, Seventh, Eighth, Ninth and Eleventh Circuits, and in the United States District Courts for the District of Columbia, District of New Jersey, Western District of Pennsylvania, Southern, Eastern, Northern and Western Districts of New York, District of Nebraska, Eastern and Western Districts of Wisconsin and Eastern District of Michigan.